-The article will tell you everything you need to know about setting up a biotope aquarium specific for Betta Fish.
-We’ll look at what type of tank is best, which heating and filter system to use and which types of plants to use to create a natural environment.
+We’ll look at what type of tank is best, which heating and filter system to use, and which types of plants to use to create a natural environment.

 Bettas kept in a small tank won’t be happy fish and won’t have a very long life span.
-If you’re thinking of keeping betta fish, you should be a responsible pet owner and invest in a tank that’s a minimum of five gallons in size.
+If you’re thinking of making a Betta biotope aquarium, you should invest in a tank that’s a minimum of twenty gallons in size.

 It’s always best to get the biggest tank possible when housing any type of fish.
 If you have adequate space in your home, get a large tank.